 The applicant must indicate the relevant project in the "Project Identifier" column and the name of the document should be listed in the "Document Title" column.
-The "Document Identifier" is a short, unique identifier the applicant assigns to the document to enable shorthand references to the document in the assessment checklist.
 Applicants may enter any relevant comment concerning the document in the "Comments" column; its use is discretionary.

 Requirements Specification Documents